The winning articles, chosen from a selection of 40 papers, are:

-The scientific award was inaugurated in 2011 to showcase innovative research in drugs field.
+The scientific award was inaugurated in 2011 by the EMCDDA and its Scientific Committee to showcase innovative research in the drugs field.